Ex-police cars: should you buy one?

-Don’t assume that WOMA’s auctions are crammed full of Vauxhall Astras and Skoda Octavia vRSs, either.
-According to Hagar, as a wide range of manufacturers now offer their vehicles to UK forces, there’s a ready supply of mainstream models such as Ford Mondeos and Vauxhall Insignias.
+According to Hagar, as a wide range of manufacturers now offer their vehicles to UK forces, there’s a ready supply of the mainstream models mentioned above.
 Most will be diesels and ex-motorway cars could have manual or auto gearboxes; it’s not skewed either way.

-Although many of these vehicles have led quite pampered lives, you should still expect some compromises.
+Although many of these vehicles will have been carefully maintained, you should still expect some compromises.
 Says Hagar: “It’s not unusual for a car’s original music system to be taken out so the police communications kit can be fitted.
 When this is removed at disposal time, a space will be left in the dash.

 “Holes in the roof are common, too.
 When light bars are removed, a blob of silicone will be put in to prevent leaks.
 Budget around £250 for a more effective, invisible repair.”

 Gareth Brooks runs expolicecar.co.uk, which buys vehicles at specialist auctions, refurbishes them and sells them on.
-It’s just sold a 128,000-mile 2011 Volvo XC70 – worth £9,750 in Glass’s trade guides – for £7,800.
-Also available was a 2008 ex-NHS V50 worth £5,500 according to Glass’s; it could be yours for £3,800.
 “We don’t include a warranty in the price, although buyers can pay extra for one,” says Brooks.
-“Our cars have also covered more miles than those you’ll find on forecourts and they’re less likely to be pristine; driver’s seat wear isn’t unusual.
+“Our cars have also covered more miles than those you’ll find on other forecourts and they’re less likely to be pristine; driver’s seat wear isn’t unusual.
 But we do slot in a radio, MoT them, replace any missing trim and if necessary we’ll refurbish the alloys.

 “Most importantly, these cars will be on the button mechanically and the bodywork will be very tidy, so if you’re looking for honest and cheap transport, an ex-police car can provide excellent value for money.”